 As Mobilize Financial Services group has only identified IROs related to pollution in its upstream value chain, it relies on Renault Group's Vigilance plan to address those challenges.
 The Vigilance plan requires suppliers and subcontractors to commit to the group's standards in terms of, soils, groundwater, and air pollutions and extend these to their own suppliers.
-The Vigilance plan is signed by Renault Group's Director of Strategy, Director of Human Resources, Work Environment and Organization and Chief of Procurement, Partnerships and Public Affairs Officer, and at Mobilize Financial Services group level, it is monitored by Mobilize Financial Services group's Chief Compliance Officer.
-This policy, available to all on the group's website, applies to all 35 countries where Renault Group is present and to its value
+The Vigilance plan is signed by Renault Group's Director of Strategy, Director of Human Resources, Work Environment and Organization and Chief of Procurement, Partnerships and Public Affairs Officer, and at Mobilize Financial Services group's Chief Compliance Officer.
+This policy, available to all on the group's website, applies to all 35 countries where Renault Group is present and to its value chain.